ML72/Adversarial-Clutter-Manipulation/README.md

     isaaclab.bat --install
     ```

-4. To verify the installation, run the following command.
-Feel free to also run standalone scripts under `source/standalone/demos` to verify that Isaac Lab is working properly.
+3. To verify the installation, run the following command.
+Feel free to also run other standalone script under `scripts/demos` to verify that Isaac Lab is working properly.

     ```
-    python source/standalone/tutorials/00_sim/create_empty.py
+    python scripts/tutorials/00_sim/create_empty.py
     ```

-### Part 3: Switch to This Repository!
+### Part 3: Install Submodule SKRL Version

-The environment should be set up and ready to use.
-When working on this repository, remember to activate the previously created environment!
+1. We want to install our custom SKRL module, which contains adversarial training code.
+First uninstall the existing version of SKRL:

+    ```
+    pip uninstall skrl
+    ```

+2. Initialize the submodules by running the following commands:

+    ```
+    git submodule update --init --recursive
+    ```

+3. Install the submodule in editable mode:

+    ```
+    cd submodules/skrl-adv
+    pip install -e .["torch"]
+    ```